 After Successful Pilot, WeHealth Bermuda Now Available for all Residents and Visitors

-For more information on WeHealth’s solution for Bermuda, please visit Bermuda’s Covid-19 Response site.
+For more information on WeHealth’s solution for Bermuda, you can visit Bermuda’s Covid-19 Response site.